 The header picture is a small portion of the Orion Nebula at near-infrared wavelengths, imaged by the UKIRT Wide Field Camera.

 You can find me gossiping on Twitter most days as the e_Astronomer, and occasionally masquerading as the long dead and notorious Charles Piazzi Smyth.
-Piazzi Smyth also has his own website.
+Piazzi Smyth also has his own website (courtesy of yours truly).
 Last but not least I used to run a blog at wordpress.com.
 This is defunct, but contains many fun bits of writing that I must rescue from decay at some point!